Mini PCIe vs. M.2 NGFF: How to Select the Best IoT Data Card Form Factors on the Road to 5G

 The origins of mPCIe made it a viable form factor for industrial use, IT gateways and routers.
 Because of more space to mount electronics and a much simpler interface bus protocol, mPCIe became an easy FF standard for wireless vendors to proliferate network adapter options, making the standard very popular among design engineers.

 With the introduction of ultra-high-speed LTE Advanced Pro, mPCIe was a clear FF choice.
 LTE Cat18 Gigabit technology can’t be placed in low-power mode, there are 4 or more individual antenna connectors (4 MIMO antennas and possibly another satellite positioning antenna), which can severely tax the tiny card, consuming a lot of power.
 Mini PCIe cards can be thicker, more rigid, better accommodating LTE-A-Pro thermal (10nm chipset technology), space and rigidity requirements.

 No matter what you go with, choosing the right data card will depend on your unique application needs.

-A global leader in IoT innovation, Telit prefers the mini PCIe option when looking forward to cellular and LTE integration on a wide scale.
-Telit’s LM960 Gigabit Class LTE Cat 18 data card is the world’s first global full-size mPCle available for enterprise cellular routers and appliances.
-The 23-band card supports LTE Cat 18, has download speeds of up to 1.2Gbps, and features a 5-band fallback to 3G.
+A global leader in mobile broadband innovation, Telit prefers the mini PCIe option when looking to always-on 4G LTE applications.
+Telit’s LM960A18 Gigabit Class LTE Cat 18 data card is the world’s first global full-size mPCle available for enterprise cellular routers and appliances.
+The 23-band card supports LTE Cat 18, has download speeds of up to 1.2Gbps, support to CBRS and integrated GNSS receiver.